fwbathy/SudokuSolver/README.md

 # SudokuSolver_Python
-A simple sudoku puzzle solver.
+A simple sudoku puzzle solver in Python 3.